 Direct service provision to students.
-During the 2013-2014 school year, Autism Project staff will operate three classrooms at the Autism Demonstration School.
+During the 2014-15 school year, Autism Project staff will operate four classrooms at their Autism Demonstration School, which is a school for students with autism in which the project's staff can demonstrate the use of evidence-based practices with the students.
 Preschool, Kindergarten, First, or Second Grade students with autism may be considered for placement in these classrooms.
-Additionally, the staff will operate a part-time program, three days per week, for preschool students who subsequently will attend the Autism Demonstration School full time.
 Applications for enrollment are now being accepted.
-Anyone interested in submitting an application should contact the Autism Project by calling 228.863.1755 or sending an e-mail to email@example.com.
+Anyone interested in submitting an application should contact the Autism Project by calling 228.863.1755 or sending an e-mail to firstname.lastname@example.org.

 Trainings.
 Autism Project staff conduct trainings at the Autism Demonstration School and elsewhere in the state for practicing educators, parents, and members of the general public who are interested in learning about school-based programming for students with autism.
 Trainings are tailored to address the needs of the individuals or organizations requesting them.
 Given how the classrooms at the Autism Demonstration School have been configured and are operated, training activities can be designed to meet the needs of a broad range of school personnel and parents, including general and special education teachers (grades Preschool - 12) and related service personnel.